ROCm/instinct-docs/docs/index.md

 ## Disclaimer

  The information here is accurate to our best efforts.
-The organization, layout and structure of this site may change frequently.
+The organization, layout and structure of this site is under active development and may change frequently.
 Feedback is appreciated via the [ROCm discussions forum](https://github.com/ROCm/ROCm/discussions).